rcl-ssl/docs/apicore/authorization.md

 Steps in acquiring an access token :

-- Register an AAD Application in the Azure portal
+- Step 1: Register an AAD Application in the Azure portal
-- Register the AAD Application's Client Id in the **RCL Portal**
+- Step 2: Register the AAD Application's Client Id in the **RCL Portal**
-- Make a POST request to the AAD Application-specific token endpoint to obtain a token
+- Step 3: Make a POST request to the AAD Application-specific token endpoint to obtain a token

 ## Registering an AAD Application